wavefrontHQ/docs/pages/doc/alerts_delayed_data.md

 * At about 9:35, `app-3` finally sends its data points, and these delayed points are backfilled into the time series.

-* A few minutes later, you investigate the alert by using an Tanzu Observability chart.
+* A few minutes later, you investigate the alert by using a Tanzu Observability chart.
 You query for the total number of users, and adjust the custom time window so you can view the data points in the minutes around the alert check (9:28 to 9:30).

 * You are surprised to see that the chart shows a total of about 105 users during the alert check window.